raydelto/silverbaloon/README.md

 exit -> type this and exit the program.

-You can download the windows binary version from:
+You can download the windows binaries  from:

 http://www.raydelto.org/bin/sbaloon.zip